CsabaDu/CsabaDu.DynamicTestData/README.md

 ---

-### **Convert `ITestData` to Other Data Types**
+### **Convertsion to Test-Framework-Specific Data Type**

-The **CsabaDu.DynamicTestData** framework offers robust and extensible capabilities for converting test parameters into strongly typed test data rows.
-It supports a wide range of data types and testing frameworks by leveraging a network of abstractions designed for specialized data management and provisioning.
+The **CsabaDu.DynamicTestData** framework offers robust and extensible capabilities for converting test parameters into strongly typed, reusable test data rows tailored to any supported test framework.This conversion is driven by a layered abstraction model that ensures **type safety**, **portability**, and **predictability** - even when handling complex test scenarios.

-At the core of this conversion process is the `ITestData` abstraction, which makes these transformations **portable**, **type-safe**, and ensures that test parameters remain **complex** yet **predictable** when used across any test framework.
-By leveraging a network of abstractions, the framework enables specialized data management and provisioning, allowing developers to build dynamic, reusable, and type-safe portable test data pipelines tailored to their testing needs.
+At the heart of this conversion process lies the `ITestData` abstraction, which makes these transformations portable, type-safe, and ensures that test parameters remain complex yet predictable when used across any test framework.
+Whether you're working with NUnit, xUnit, or other testing platforms, the framework provides a consistent and extensible pipeline for managing dynamic test data.

 ---